· Have You Ever Been Drug Tested? ·

 The elevator bell rings and the door slides open.
 A big, black, bosomy woman wearing hot pink, carrying a huge purse and a notebook, steps off the elevator into a space of white-tiled floor and high narrow windows.

 She lumbers to a small table and plops down her belongings.
-I fumble for my identification card, but still wishful, hoping a male drug tester will exit the empty elevator.
+I fumble for my identification card, but still wishful, I watch the elevator, hoping a male drug tester will exit the empty space.

 The large lady gets her notebook and papers set up on the small table.
 She reaches into her suitcase-size purse.
 She’s up to her elbow before pulling out three plastic specimen jars.
 Then she probes the purse like she’s hand fishing and smiles when she hooks her prey.